UPPMAX/uppmax4DL/docs/install.md

 #### Docker
 - Docker will unfortunately not work on the clusters, since it requires root permission.
+- However, Singularity may use Docker images.

 ### Build from source
 - We have several compiler versions from GNU and INTEL
+- The safest way is to transfer the source code to Bianca via the wharf.
 - [Guide for compiling serial and parallel programs](https://www.uppmax.uu.se/support/user-guides/mpi-and-openmp-user-guide/)

 ### Spack